Skip to main content

 Student Ambassador, The Carolina Latinx Center

-Ana Diaz is a junior, majoring in Psychology with a minor in Spanish in the medical profession.
-She was born and raised in Asheboro, North Carolina.
+Ana Diaz (she/Ella) is a Senior majoring in Psychology and Public Policy with a minor in Spanish in the medical profession.
+She was born and raised in Asheboro, North Carolina with roots in Guerrero and Veracruz, Mexico.
 She is passionate about Latinx representation and recognition.
-This year she is working as the Student Ambassador for Campus Collaboration through the Latinx Leadership Alliance.
-Through this role, she hopes to make Carolina a more welcoming and home-like place for all Latinx students on campus.
+This year she is continuing her work as the Student Ambassador for Campus Collaboration through the Latinx Leadership Alliance.
+Through this role, she hopes to support and amplify the voices of existing organization to help make Carolina a more welcoming and home for all Latinx students on campus.

 Student Ambassador, The Carolina Latinx Center